it's all about evolution

 Modern software vulnerability research is a blossoming industry, represented with public security bounty programs and in-house offensive research teams funded by the world's leading software vendors, international competitions with cash rewards, and major governmental grants.
 We like to indulge in the complex, dynamic, and highly adversarial nature of challenges in this space, while sharing the knowledge and insights collected in the process in an ethically neutral way.

 The Zero Day Engineering project was founded by Alisa Esage, a multi-specialized low-level hacker and researcher.
 Alisa taught herself assembly language and reverse engineering at age 15, worked professionally as a malware analyst at age 19, and owned a boutique infosec services company at age 25, before finally finding her passion in the art of zero day vulnerability and advanced exploit engineering.

 Today Alisa Esage is a widely recognized offensive security researcher who works independently, specializing on cutting edge vulnerability research in hypervisors & firmware systems.
 She is a winner of the iconic Pwn2Own 2021 Vancouver competition and an active participant of top-tier security bounty programs payed by dominant software vendors such as Microsoft, Google, Apple, and Mozilla.
 Alisa is the creator of all Zero Day Engineering trainings and products.

 "Zero day engineering is my favorite e-sport, I can't live without it.
 It gives my brain all the food that I struggled to find in other occupations.
 I created Zero Day Engineering project to share my passion and my knowledge with others."

 "Zero day engineering is 10% tools, 30% creative technical research of the unknowns, and 60% mindset: strategic analysis, advanced cognitive skills, and being extremely agile.
 That's why I like it.
 You have to be more than just a highly skilled hacker and more than an intelligent business mind to succeed in this for the long run.
-It's a continuous call of the evolution."Alisa Esage
+It's a continuous call of the evolution."Alisa Esage's Homepage